RaviSSC/Project4/README.md

 ☐ Next Steps: Planned future enhancements (icebox items).

 - Link to LinkedIn API

 - Link to Google Calender for more itegration

-- More feature for notes/forum, to share thoughts,
+- More feature for notes/forum, for users to share ideas